 Google Data Studio offers users different tools and features for their data analysis.
 It is a data visualization tool with easy to share dashboards.
 It offers an intuitive interface or design, making it straightforward to learn and use.
 Initially, data studio users couldn’t combine several data sources in a single visualization.
 It’s one of the limitations of data blending in Google Data Studio.
 Nevertheless, with the introduction of the data blending feature, it is possible to combine multiple data sources.

-You can configure Google Data Studio integration with traditional Google applications such as BigQuery, Google Ads, Google Sheets, Google Search Console in combination with other third-party tools such as Shopify, Facebook Ads, and MailChimp.
+You can configure Google Data Studio integration with traditional Google applications such as BigQuery, Google Ads, Google Sheets, and Google Search Console.
+You can also combine Google Data Studio with Shopify, Facebook Ads, MailChimp, and other third-party tools.

 With this, you can have all your companies’ data in a collective place.
 However, connecting all data sources isn’t enough; there is more.
 This article will learn how to blend in Google data sources in Data Studio.
 Are you ready?
 Let’s get started.